SEC likely to decide on Delhi civic body polls in second week of April: Sources | Politics

 - India

-The State Election Commission of Delhi is likely to take a call about civic body polls in the second week of April after going through the Bill for the unification of the three municipal corporations, sources said on Tuesday.
+The State Election Commission of Delhi is likely to take a call on the civic body polls in the second week of April after going through the Bill for the unification of the three municipal corporations, sources said on Tuesday.

+The sources also said there may be some reorganisation of wards in Delhi which might delay the elections.

+According to the sources, the number of municipal wards in Delhi is likely to be capped around 250.
+Currently, there are 272 municipal wards in the city.

-The Bill is likely to be presented in Parliament in the ongoing Budget session.
+The Bill to unify civic bodies is likely to be presented in Parliament in the ongoing Budget session.

 ''Legal opinion has been received about MCD elections.
 It advised the Commission to wait till the Bill is tabled in Parliament.
 The Commission was also of the view to wait till Parliament is in the session till April 8.
 The Commission is likely to take a call on conducting MCD polls in Delhi after April 8,'' a source told PTI.

-The sources added that if elections are conducted in the present set up and later when the Centre unifies the three civic bodies, then the entire poll exercise will become futile. ''So it is better to wait and take decision in accordance with the constitution and related rules''.
+The sources added that if the elections are conducted in the present set up and when the Centre unifies the three civic bodies later, the entire poll exercise will become futile. ''So it is better to wait and take decision in accordance with the constitution and related rules''.

+''If wards are to be reorganised then in that case the polls may take some time as the poll body will have to make preparations accordingly.
+This might delay the elections,'' a source said.

 According to the DMC Act 1957, elections to the municipalities in Delhi are to be conducted before the expiry of the House in the three civic bodies which means that new houses will have to be elected before May 18.